Blue Mountains Koala Project

 Help save our most treasured national icon

 Read below about the amazing koalas we’ve found in the vast Greater Blue Mountains World Heritage Area.
-Many of these koalas are now burning due to bushfires.
+Many of these koalas have been heavily impacted by bushfires.
 Please consider donating.

-We are organising search and rescue and treatment of burnt koalas.
+We have been undertaking search and rescue of burnt koalas, plus putting out water stations and now we’re doing surveys to find out what is left of our koalas so that we can plan for population recovery.
 We’re also planning to ensure koalas have a future under climate change.
 You can read about the koalas that we rescued before bushfires hit them and took to Taronga Zoo, here.